Abhi-Raj/demo-e945b6e8/content/about.md

 {{< highlight toml >}}
 [Author]
-    name = "John Doe"
+    name = "FakerBlaker"
-    bio = "John Doe's true identity is unknown.
-Maybe he is a successful blogger or writer.
-Nobody knows it." avatar = "img/avatar.png"
+    bio = "FakerBlaker is surfing the waves of the universe right now.
+Everyone is surfing the waves." avatar = "img/avatar.png"
 {{< /highlight >}}